Caiques are the clowns of the parrot world.

 You should try the Free Parrot Training information below.
 If you like what Chet provides for free, you will want to purchase his whole parrot training system!

 You should provide no more than 60 - 80 percent of your Caique's diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.